Dairy Goats in Lincoln Nebraska

 How do I reserve some baby goats?

-We require $100 deposit per goat to reserve and the balance is due at pickup.
+A $100 deposit per goat is required to reserve (cash, check or Venmo) and the remaining balance is due at pickup (cash only).

 Still have questions?